jill-augustine/jill-augustine.github.io/src/markdown/resources.md

 ---
-layout: page
-title: Useful Resources
+title: Useful Resources  # or a.k.a Workshop Materials
 subtitle: A list of resources I often use and recommend
 headings: [Books, Documentation, Cheatsheets, Podcasts, Social]
 ---